kernelsauce/turbo/doc/websocket.rst

 .. function:: WebSocketHandler:subprotocol(protocols)

 	Called if the client have included a Sec-WebSocket-Protocol field in header.
-This method will then recieve a table of protocols that the clients wants to use.
+This method will then receive a table of protocols that the clients wants to use.
 If this field is not set, this method will never be called.
 The return value of this method should be a string which matches one of the suggested protcols in its parameter.